-- a) Motions on the agenda shall be considered in the order they appear on the agenda unless the order is changed at the discretion of the chairman of the meeting. - b) A motion (including an amendment) shall not be progressed unless it has been proposed and voted on by Councillors. - c) An amendment to a motion is a proposal to remove or add words to a motion.
-It shall not negate the motion. - d) If an amendment to a motion is agreed this becomes the substantive motion that shall be voted on. - e) One or more amendments may be discussed together if the chairman of the meeting considers this expedient.
-Each amendment can be voted on separately or as a whole dependant on the consideration of the chairman. - f) During the debate of a motion a Councillor may interrupt on a point of order and shall identify the Standing Order which is considered to have been breached or, alternatively, specify an irregularity in the proceedings that is of concern. - g) A point of order shall be decided by the chairman of the meeting and this decision shall be final. - h) When a motion is being debated the following actions may be carried out - i) To amend the motion - ii) To adjourn the debate - iii) To refer a motion to a committee for consideration - iv) To exclude the public or Press - v) To put the motion to a vote - i) Before any motion or substantive motion is voted on the chairman of the meeting shall be satisfied that the motion has been sufficiently debated.
+- a Motions on the agenda shall be considered in the order they appear on the agenda unless the order is changed at the discretion of the chairman of the meeting. - b A motion (including an amendment) shall not be progressed unless it has been proposed and voted on by Councillors. - c An amendment to a motion is a proposal to remove or add words to a motion.
+It shall not negate the motion. - d If an amendment to a motion is agreed this becomes the substantive motion that shall be voted on. - e One or more amendments may be discussed together if the chairman of the meeting considers this expedient.
+Each amendment can be voted on separately or as a whole dependant on the consideration of the chairman. - f During the debate of a motion a Councillor may interrupt on a point of order and shall identify the Standing Order which is considered to have been breached or, alternatively, specify an irregularity in the proceedings that is of concern. - g A point of order shall be decided by the chairman of the meeting and this decision shall be final. - h When a motion is being debated the following actions may be carried out - i) To amend the motion - ii) To adjourn the debate - iii) To refer a motion to a committee for consideration - iv) To exclude the public or Press - v) To put the motion to a vote - i Before any motion or substantive motion is voted on the chairman of the meeting shall be satisfied that the motion has been sufficiently debated. - j Any clarification or requests for additional information are to be circulated to all councillors/committee members prior to the meeting and can be answered as part of the subsequent debate.
+Note that any proposed formal amendment is to be submitted for discussion at the relevant meeting in accordance with SOPs and should be circulated prior to that meeting.